learnitmyway/countries/board/t4_npm-workspace.md

 - see if anything can be reused from FE config files and vice versa
   - eg eslint plugins
 - update 'About' on GitHub
+- types as a separate package or at root?
+  - if they are at root can they still be typechecked, linted?
+  - prisma as a separate package?
+- search for `TODO: replace in t4` in code

 ## notes